The Seoul of the South

 4. Next, you'll want to grab a few essentials.
 At Super H Mart, you'll find Korean snacks, beer and beauty products.
 A pack of moisturizing face masks should certainly be on your list.
 Grab some extremely fresh seafood and produce.
 Visit the home products section for rice cookers, kitchen utensils and other home goods.

 5. The dinner bell is ringing, and Korean BBQ is the place to be.
-Get your fill of all-you-can-eat options at many places, including K Factory, 9292 Korean BBQ and Breakers Korean BBQ.
+Get your fill of all-you-can-eat options at many places, including K Factory, and 9292.
 The list goes on and on.
 Order some Soju (a Korean variation of vodka) for the table.

 6. After dinner, head out to Korean karaoke at Do Re Mi.
 They're playing all the hits in your private Karaoke room.
 Order late night snacks and beverages, and sing your heart out until the wee morning hours.

 You can also hop on one of our Seoul of the South™ food tours to learn more about the local Korean culture and cuisine.